 Today, Nana Asma’u’s works still inspire Muslim women all over the world.
 Her life and works are a testimony to a women’s right to pursue education and to be active in pursuing social issues.
 Her tomb in Sokoto is a place of pilgrimage for Muslims.

-Image of Sufi women in west Africa (“Seyda Zeynabu Mbaj during Hadrah”) by nebedaay on flickr, available under a Creative Commons license.
+Image of Sufi women in west Africa (“Seyda Zeynabu Mbaj during Hadrah”) by nebedaay on flickr.